julengalindez1/flight-tracker-API/README.md

 # Flight Radar API Documentation

+## Intro to the project
+Ongoing small API project to play around with Kotlin.
+    Next steps:
+        .
+Helm chart for deploying the app into local Kubernetes cluster .
+Build a FE with Next.js to display flight stats

 ## Overview

 The Flight Radar API provides endpoints to retrieve flight information, including details about all flights and nearby flights based on geographical coordinates.
 The API is built with Kotlin and Spring Boot.